-The student enters candidacy for the degree after passing the comprehensive examination, which is administered after completion of the core courses.
+The student enters candidacy for the degree after successfully completing the comprehensive examination which is administered after successful completion of the core courses.

 Certification of Dissertation Proposal

 Candidates must submit a dissertation proposal to their dissertation committee for approval prior to implementing the research.